DenisBiondic/ImmutableGrafana/README.md

+# Note on 16.05.2018:

+for the latest working version with grafana > 5 you can check an example here: https://github.com/istio/istio/tree/master/addons/grafana

 # Immutable Grafana

-Immutable Grafana with dashboard &amp; datasource as code
+Immutable Grafana with dashboard &amp; datasource as code.

 # Important